utk-spartan/utk-spartan/README.md

   - Linux (Alpine, Arch, Ubuntu) ; macOS ; WSL .
   - F(L)OSS is the bee's knees.
   - Linux Ricing is also the knee of a bee.
+  - Play around with linux kernel sometimes, for my android devices.

   - Vim (vanilla ) ; Sublime Text 4 .